SysKitTeam/docs-point/requirements/permission-requirements-change-log.md

 ## SysKit Point 2022.4

 **The following app registration was added**:
-  * **SysKit Point Power Platform** - created during the upgrade to the new SysKit Point version; used to collect Power BI data
+  * **SysKit Point Power Platform**
+    * created during the upgrade to the new SysKit Point version
+    * used to collect Power BI data
+    * by default, no permissions are added

 **The following permissions were added to existing app registrations**:
 | App Registration | Permissions | Type | Reason |